PenevProjects/eudaimonia-engine/README.md

 # eudaimonia #

-"eudaimonia" is a game engine prototype created in C++17 on top of the "zero" ECS framework.
+"eudaimonia" is a 3D PBR game engine prototype created in C++17 on top of the "zero" ECS framework.

 ## demo ##